-If you disconnect the battery, the engine must "relearn" its idle conditions before your vehicle will drive properly, as explained in Battery in this chapter.
+If you disconnect the battery, the engine must "relearn" its idle conditions before your vehicle will drive properly, as explained in the Battery section of this chapter.

 Working with the engine off

 - 1. Set the parking brake and ensure the gearshift is securely latched in P (Park). - 2.
 Turn off the engine and remove the key. - 3.
 Block the wheels to prevent the vehicle from moving unexpectedly.